What Photo Gear Do I Need to Take Good Photos of My Kids?

 Hi, I'm Neyssa

-I’m not going to lie.
 Photography is not a “cheap” hobby.
 There are plenty of lenses, camera bodies, and accessories that you could get.
-All of which would be fun and wonderful, however, most things are not necessary.
+All of this photo gear is fun and wonderful.
+However, most things are not necessary.

 So what photo gear do you really need to take good photos of your kids?

-An entry level DSLR camera with the 50mm lens is all you need to photograph your kids.
+An entry-level DSLR or mirrorless camera with a 50mm lens is all the photo gear you need to photograph your kids.

-This set up will allow you to photograph your children, your outdoor adventures, or if you’d like, even start a photography business.
+This photo gear setup will allow you to photograph your children, your outdoor adventures, or if you’d like, even start a photography business.
 As you get more comfortable with your camera and learn about your style of photography you can look to add to your gear.
 (But remember, as a pro photographer who’s obsessed with photographing my own kids daily life, I only have a camera and three lenses, that’s it!).

 But what about fun accessories for my camera?

 Once again, I like to keep things simple.
-If you’d like to have a more comfortable shooting experience, I recommend getting a new camera strap (I share my favorites here) or a camera bag (my favorites are here).
+If you’d like to have a more comfortable shooting experience, I recommend getting a new camera strap or a camera bag.

 Comments +